Stargazer (Siouxsie and the Banshees song): Background and music

-The single remix version (which originally appeared on the CD single) was featured on The Best of Siouxsie and the Banshees (2002), rather than the album version; it was the only track from The Rapture to be included.
+The single remix version (which originally appeared on the CD single) was included on The Best of Siouxsie and the Banshees (2002), rather than the album version; it was the only track from The Rapture to be included.
 The Saunders mix was also used in the music video for the song, which was featured on the DVD in the deluxe sound & vision edition of The Best Of.